ClimateImpactLab/dscim-facts-epa/README.md

 DSCIM-FACTS-EPA can be run non-interactively, without using the command line tool, using `scripts/batch_scghg.py`.

-1. Modify the script to include the outputs desired:
+1. Modify `scripts/batch_scghg.py` to include the outputs desired from your run:
 ```python
 ####################
     # EDIT these parameters: